jonasgeiler/classQuery/reference/events/init.md

 ## Description

 This event emits, when the classQuery-class gets initialized.
-So basically when the script starts.
-Useful for hiding an element by default: `cq_init_hide_self`
+So basically when the page finished loading.